open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Meters are identified by all of these parameters.

-Implementations MUST return different `Meter` instances when called repeatedly with different values of parameters.
+Implementations MUST return different `Meter` instances when called repeatedly with different values of (name,version,schema_url) parameters.
 Note that always returning a new `Meter` instance is a valid implementation.
 The only exception to this rule is the no-op `Meter`: implementations MAY return the same instance regardless of parameter values.

-It is unspecified whether or under which conditions the same or different `Meter` instances are returned from this function when the same (name,version,schema_url,attributes) parameters are used.
+It is unspecified whether or under which conditions the same or different `Meter` instances are returned from this function when the same (name,version,schema_url) parameters are used.

-The term *identical* applied to Meters describes instances where all identifying fields are equal.
-The term *distinct* applied to Meters describes instances where at least one identifying field has a different value.
+The term *identical* applied to Meters describes instances where all identifying fields (name,version,schema_url) are equal.
+The term *distinct* applied to Meters describes instances where at least one of identifying fields (name,version,schema_url) has a different value.

 Implementations MUST NOT require users to repeatedly obtain a `Meter` with the same identity to pick up configuration changes.
 This can be